gboeing/ppde642/syllabus/readme.md

 ## Module 11

-**Machine learning I: supervised learning**
+**Mar 31 - Supervised learning**

-We introduce, from an applied perspective, machine learning and a class of algorithms known as supervised learning classifiers, including logistic regression, support vector machines, decision trees, random forests, k-nearest neighbors, perceptrons, and naive Bayes.
+We introduce, from an applied perspective, machine learning through a class of algorithms known as supervised learning classifiers, including logistic regression, support vector machines, decision trees, random forests, k-nearest neighbors, perceptrons, and naive Bayes.

 Readings to be completed prior to class:

   - Raschka.
 2015.
 Python Machine Learning.
 (Ch 1-4)

+Mini-lectures, part 1

 ## Module 12

-**Machine learning II: unsupervised learning**

-We introduce, from an applied perspective, unsupervised learning through cluster analysis and dimensionality reduction to discover groups and structure in data and to work with data in low-dimension embeddings.

-Readings to be completed prior to class:

-  - Raschka.
-2015.
-Python Machine Learning.
-(Ch 5, 11)

-## Module 13
+**Apr 7 - No class: wellness day**

-**Machine learning III: deep learning and natural language processing**
+What we would have covered: deep learning and natural language processing.
 We introduce, from an applied perspective, deep learning with keras and natural language processing with nltk.

 Readings to be completed prior to class:

   - LeCun et al. 2015.
 Deep Learning.
 Nature.
 [Direct link](https://doi.org/10.1038/nature14539).
 [USC link](https://www-doi-org.libproxy2.usc.edu/10.1038/nature14539).
   - Raschka.
 2015.
 Python Machine Learning.
 (Ch 8)
+  - *Optional* [City of LA](https://github.com/CityOfLosAngeles/automated-walk-bike-counter) using computer vision to count cyclists and pedestrians

+## Module 13

+**Apr 14 - Unsupervised learning**

+We introduce, from an applied perspective, unsupervised learning through cluster analysis and dimensionality reduction to discover structure in data and to work with data in low-dimension embeddings.

+Readings to be completed prior to class:

+  - Raschka.
+2015.
+Python Machine Learning.
+(Ch 5, 11)

+Mini-lectures, part 2

 ## Module 14

-**Workshop**
+**Apr 21 - Workshop**

 We have a collective hands-on workshop applying the methods we have learned throughout the semester to the individual final projects.